tiddly-gittly/TiddlyWiki-TS-Plugin-Template/README.md

 After `npm i`:

 - `npm run dev-demo` to setup the demo site locally.
+Re-run this command and refresh browser to see changes to local code and tiddlers.
 - `npm run dev` to pack the plugin in the `dist/` directory.

+### Add a second ts file

+Add new file name (without `.ts`) to `package.json`'s `tsFiles` field.
+And build script will read it and compile files in it.

 ## After the plugin is complete